 Though 1 Corinthians was written perhaps 20 years after the death of Jesus, some scholars argue that this 3-sentence passage was written with a different style and so is an early creed that preceded Paul’s writing, taking us back closer to the earliest disciples.
 Others use the same logic to argue the opposite conclusion: that it was a later scribal addition.
-(Our oldest copy of this passage comes from our earliest complete Bibles, written in about 350.
-That’s three centuries of party time during which changes could’ve been made.)
+(Our oldest copy of this passage comes from document P46, written after 200.
+That’s close to two centuries of party time during which changes could’ve been made.)

 First, we’ll sift through Paul’s epistles to find confirmation of these first claims.